Raphael Louis Levy

 This page is intended as a guide providing some tips and tricks to help people navigate the quandary that the law and court proceedings can be.

 This page does not constitute formal legal advice, nor is it a substitute for going to a qualified lawyer.
 Reading this page does not create a legal relationship between us nor do I accept responsibility for your relying on its contents.
 I will use my best endeavours to keep this page up to date.
-However, please note that this page was last edited on 27 August 2024 and depending on when you are viewing the page, the information may be out of date; please factor that into your consideration.
+However, please note that this page was last edited on 12 March 2025 and depending on when you are viewing the page, the information may be out of date; please factor that into your consideration.
+In addition, this page is continually being updated to include more sections and information.
+If something you were hoping would be included, please feel free to reach out and ask about it - or, come back soon, and it may be part of a future update!

 It is crucial to remember that no legal proceedings are without risk.
 Things can be morally wrong or unjust without being unlawful or involve an actionable claim.
 Proving your case may be difficult or there may be no recoverable losses.
 Considering these questions and the potential risks in full is a crucial precursor to any legal action.
 I am also, generally, writing with regard to small claims (those brought in the small claims court for under £10,000).
 Some of what I say will be applicable beyond the small claims court, but unless explicitly stated otherwise, assume I am writing exclusively for that forum.